nhannguyen95/algorithms/algorithms-and-data-structures/big-o-notation.md

-To describe the running times or space complexity (complexity in general) of algorithms, we use 3 **Asymptotic notations (Big-O Notation)**:
+To describe the running time or space complexity (complexity in general) of algorithms, we use 3 **Asymptotic notations (Big-O Notation)**:

   - Θ-notation.
   - O-notation.